Feyerabend/bb/workbook/ch01/README.md

   how error detection works in data transmission.
 Extend this by implementing a simple checksum algorithm to see how checksums verify data integrity in transmitted data.

-- Challenge: Implement Hamming code for error correction, investigare how numerical representations directly impact data reliability in transmission.
+- Challenge: Implement Hamming code for error correction, investigate how numerical representations directly impact data reliability in transmission.

 #### 6. Compare efficiency of different representations